Acadian cinema

-Acadian cinema refers to cinema created by Acadians, primarily in Acadia.
+Acadian cinema refers to cinema created by Acadians, primarily in Atlantic Canada.
 Acadians are a Francophone minority in the predominantly English-speaking Maritime provinces, though they form the majority in key Acadian regions where French is the primary language of daily life.

 History

 Early appearances on screen

 The earliest film to depict Acadians was the 1907 American production An Arcadian Elopement, which portrayed Acadia as a mythical promised land.
 Between 1908 and 1929, six film adaptations of Evangeline, a poem by Henry Wadsworth Longfellow inspired by the Deportation of the Acadians, were produced.
 Notably, the 1913 film Evangeline (1913 film) became the first Canadian feature film.
 Acadian brothers Joseph De Grasse and Sam De Grasse were pioneers of early American cinema in the 1910s.